Leo-ChengXuLiu/UCL-Physics-Year1-Notes/README.md

 ![Status](https://img.shields.io/badge/Status-In%20Progress-orange) ![Update](https://img.shields.io/badge/Updates-Ongoing-green) ![Notability](https://img.shields.io/badge/Made%20with-Notability-blue)

-> "I learned very early the difference between knowing the name of something and knowing something." — Richard Feynman
 > "Physics is like sex: sure, it may give some practical results, but that's not why we do it." — Richard Feynman

 ## 🚧 Project Status: Active & Updating